 Safe for the Road

-A well fitted and maintained towbar is vital for safety.
+TOWBAR A well fitted and maintained towbar is vital for safety.
 It is the main connection between car and trailer.
-Inspect the tow bracket annually, checking for cracking or serious rusting and that the bolts are correctly tightened or get it checked out when the car is serviced.
+Although the towbar now falls within the remit of the MOT you should inspect the tow bracket regularly, checking for cracking or serious rusting and that the bolts are correctly tightened or get it checked out when the car is serviced.

 Detachable towbars should be treated with extra care.
 Make sure both the housing and bar are clean before fitting.
 When in place, check there is no excessive movement.
 If you are uncertain about your towbar, have it checked by a towbar specialist.

-Carry a spare wheel and if your car has a compact spare, check that it is suitable for use when towing.
-Runflat tyres are also often not suitable in a deflated condition when you are towing.
-Never mix different specification tyres on the same axle.
-Check the pressures and condition of tyres every trip.
-You will find correct pressures detailed in your handbook, but if your caravan was bought secondhand check that the tyres fitted are as the handbook specification as this could affect the pressures required.
+Carry a spare wheel, a compact spare or a tyre sealant kit, check that it is suitable for use when towing.
+Runflat car tyres are also often not suitable in a deflated condition when you are towing.
+Further detailed information is provided in Data Sheet 15 (Tyres and tyre care).
 If in doubt contact the Club’s technical information helpline.

 Check the caravan wheel nuts are tightened to the correct torque, don’t forget that overtightening nuts can be as bad as having them too loose.